 What Building Owners and Developers Need to Know Before 2027

 🌻 This article is for commercial buildings, nonprofit facilities, and multifamily developments.
-Residential homeowner solar incentives follow a different timeline and are not covered here.
+Residential homeowner solar tax credit incentives expired at the end of 2025.

-Federal solar incentives for commercial, nonprofit, and multifamily solar projects are changing under new legislation.
+Federal solar incentives for commercial, nonprofit, and multifamily solar projects have key deadlines upcoming.
 If solar is part of your capital plan, development pipeline, or long-term operating strategy, the next 12–18 months are critical.

 What’s changing under HR 1 (OBBBA)?